-I’m currently a PhD candidate at the University of Leeds.
-I received my master’s degree in philosophy from the University of Kansas in 2016.
+I successfully defended my PhD thesis, “A structuralist approach to animalism” in July 2021.
+Prior to that, I received my master’s degree in philosophy from the University of Kansas in 2016.
 My MA thesis was entitled “Organisms and the extended self: a re-evaluation” and was supervised by Armin Schulz.
 I received my bachelor’s degree in philosophy (with a minor in cognitive science) from Hartwick College in 2014.

 My main areas of research concern the philosophy of science (esp. biology), metaphysics (esp. personal identity), and death.
 I’m also interested in philosophy of mind and cognition, and ethics (esp. medical ethics and bioethics).